 To calculate densities, the number of seedlings in a plot were divided by the area of the plot.
 In plots where a sampling method was used, an equation was used to extrapolate the density of the sampled area to the density of the entire plot.

+Total Density=Sample Density*Total AreaSampled Area